trust-mfn-berlin/animals-as-objects/vault/material.biostratigraphy.md

 <figcaption>

 _A video explaining the history of geology and our understanding of deep time, mainly thanks to biostratigraphy.
-(Source PBS Eons/YouTube)_
+(Source: PBS Eons/YouTube)_

 </figcaption>